dapr/quickstarts/observability/README.md

 ## Prerequisites

-This quickstart builds on the [distributed calculator](../distributed-calculator/README.md) quickstart and requires Dapr to be installed on a Kubernetes cluster along with state store.
+This quickstart builds on the [distributed calculator](../distributed-calculator/README.md) quickstart and requires Dapr to be installed on a Kubernetes cluster along with a state store.
 It is suggested to go through the distributed calculator quickstart before this one.
 If you have not done this then:

 1. Clone this repo using `git clone [-b <dapr_version_tag>] https://github.com/dapr/quickstarts.git` and go to the directory named */8.obervability*
 2. [Install Dapr on Kubernetes](https://github.com/dapr/docs/blob/master/getting-started/environment-setup.md#installing-dapr-on-a-kubernetes-cluster).